 This post contains affiliate links.
 Please read my disclosures.

-This Almond & Mincemeat Christmas Sponge Cake is like a cheat’s Christmas cake as it’s an easy cake to assemble last minute and is full of festive flavour.
-A lightly spiced almond sponge rings in the season with its secret ingredient – mincemeat.
-Drizzled to perfection with a quick tipsy Brandy Cream Icing.
+This Easy Mincemeat Cake recipe is such a simple cake to assemble last minute and is full of festive flavour thanks to its secret ingredient – a jar of mincemeat stirred into the cake batter.
+This spiced sponge cake is then drizzled to perfection with a quick tipsy Brandy Cream Icing.

 Jump to: